 Now about unnumbered use cases.

 Geocoding.
 We can implement geocoding support.
 But what we should do with found places?
 Just mark on the map?
 How should we mark them?
 Should we include marked places in the exported map?
+I suggest we do it like we do with POD, return a list of places and when user click the one they want it get added to the map and we are zoomed to that location.Just to focus.
+Nothing else?
+Add a graphic (dot/circle) with a label for the location and zoom to the location.
+Should those markers and labels be included in exporting map?

 Cartographic tools.
 The Export Web Map tool allows using templates.
 And they can include everything what can be included in the ArcMap document.
 I’m not sure where such MXD doc has to be placed to be editable from Adobe HTML5 extension.